bbannier/spicy-course/src/prerequisites.md

 A simplified approach for experimentation is to use the [Zeek playground repository](https://github.com/bbannier/zeek-playground) which offers an environment integrated with [Visual Studio Code](https://code.visualstudio.com).
-Either clone to project and open it in Visual Studio Code and install the recommended plugins, or open it directly in a Github Codespace.
+Either clone the project and open it locally in Visual Studio Code and install the recommended plugins, or open it directly in a Github Codespace from the Github repository view.

 To install Spicy development dependencies execute the following commands: